-The aim of the DZNE Patient Advisory Board is to promote awareness of disease-related issues that need to be researched and addressed within the DZNE mission.
-The Advisory Board advises the DZNE Board and DZNE scientists on issues related to the further integration of patients into society and the avoidance of their stigmatization, as well as on health issues that can be improved through medical interventions or care approaches.
-The board advocates for the cause of neurodegenerative diseases and DZNE research to the public, policy makers and the media.
+The aim of the DZNE-Patient Council is to promote awareness of disease-related issues that need to be researched and addressed within the DZNE mission.
+The Patient Council advises the DZNE Board and DZNE scientists on issues related to the further integration of patients into society and the avoidance of their stigmatization, as well as on health issues that can be improved through medical interventions or care approaches.
+The Council advocates for the cause of neurodegenerative diseases and DZNE research to the public, policy makers and the media.
 The goal is to integrate the patient voice into core research activities and to work together to increase society's awareness of all issues related to neurodegenerative diseases.
-The Board is composed of affected individuals and representatives of patient organizations, elects its own chairperson, and meets with the DZNE Board at least twice a year.
-The Board is supported by the DZNE in all necessary functions.
+The Council is composed of affected individuals and representatives of patient organizations, elects its own chairperson, and meets with the DZNE Board at least twice a year.
+The Council is supported by the DZNE in all necessary functions.

 Dr. Jörg Karenfort is a lawyer and partner in an international law firm.
 He founded the YUVEDO Foundation together with entrepreneur Jens Greve in response to his diagnosis of Parkinson's disease.
 In doing so, he wants to make his contribution to further and more targeted research and better care for people with Parkinson's and other neurodegenerative diseases.
 For him, research into the causes, especially with a with focus on possible environmental influences or climate change, the consistent use of patient data and new technologies, and the right incentive structures for researchers and pharmaceutical companies play an essential role.